mikhailejohnapale/dev-env/README.md

 ## Unetbootin
 ### For ubuntu

-open the terminal and paste the code below.
+Open the terminal and paste the command below.

 ```
 sudo apt-get install -y unetbootin